andreamari/polyquantum/docs/README.md

    If you want to contribute a new research idea/project/problem:
     - If you haven't done it yet, open a [new issue](https://github.com/andreamari/polyquantum/issues/new/choose).
     - After the issue is created, a new folder `/docs/[ISSUE_NUMBER]/` will be generated.
-2. Navigate to the subfolder corresponding to the Polyquantum project you’d like to contribute to.
+2. Navigate to the folder corresponding to the Polyquantum project you’d like to contribute to.
 3. Click the _Add file_ button at the top right.
 4. Click the _Fork this repository_ button (only required for your first contribution).
 5. Name your file using a progressive number prefix (`1-...`, `2-...`, `3-...`, etc.).
 E.g., if this is the first document in the project (beyond the default `README.md` file), name it `1-my-file-name.md`.